 17. Use jars and containers to store products

-Argos recommends to 'keep washing powder, pegs or pocket-clutter (loose change, hair grips and LEGO bricks are the usual culprits) in storage jars or baskets.
+Argos recommends to 'keep washing powder, pegs or pocket-clutter (loose change, hair grips and LEGO bricks are the usual culprits) in storage jars or baskets in your utility room.
 They'll keep surfaces tidy for a more polished look.'

 One of the easiest of our utility room ideas has got to be using glass jars with a scoop to store your detergent.
 They will instantly make your laundry room look more together.
 Always keep jars safely closed and out of reach of your little ones on a top shelf or locked cupboard.